FAIMS/CSIRO-Geochemistry-Sampling/README.md

 ## This module contains the following FAIMS features:
 * dynamically growing lists for pH and Eh values in Water samples
+* custom [IGSN](https://github.com/IGSN) generation on device
+* label printing via Zebra T4 Bluetooth Printer
+* QR label scanning and loading records
 * soft validation on Temperature and Conductivity field
 * full GIS (map tab with basemaps, layers management and ability to manual create geometries)
-* concatenated auto-incremented ID with textual prefix and a number
 * dynamic UI on radiobutton selection
 * coordinates from internal GPS
 * hierarchical dropdowns
 * controlled vocabularies

 ## This module can be used with no or minor modification for:
-* geochemical sampling of water, rock, soil and plant samples
+* geochemical sampling of water, rock, soil and vegetation samples
 * sample data collection and mapping of sites

 ## Contact info: